5 career-boosting moves women can make

 In the hustle and bustle of everyday life, it is easy to get caught up in the daily grind and lose sight of your long-term goals.
 Take time regularly to step back, reflect on your progress, and envision your future.

 Think about your life plan: What does ten years from now look like?
 20 years?
 Figure out what you need to do now to reach your goals.
-This has to come from you.
+It’s time to put these 5 Career Growth Strategies for Women into action and take your career to the next level.

 And remember, it’s important to celebrate your successes along the way.
 You’ve worked hard to get to this moment, so be proud of how far you’ve come and excited about where you’re going.